Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 \subsubsection{Implications}

 Considering one observes the entanglement between two masses due to their gravitational interaction, what can we conclude from that?
-Essentially, it verifies an instance of a fully quantum counterpart of Einstein's equations
+Essentially, it verifies one prediction of a fully quantum counterpart of Einstein's equations

-Alternately, it can also be regarded as falsifying {\em all} hybrid theories of quantum sources in a state $|\psi\rangle_{\mathrm{Source}}$ leading to classical gravity $G_{\mu\nu}$ (while Eq.~\eqref{3C1} is a special case of that, there could, of course, be much more general stochastic theories of the above hybrid nature~\cite{oppenheim2018post,kafri2014classical,diosi1998coupling}).
-We present our arguments below in favour of the view that an observation of entanglement is {\em inconsistent} with gravity being a classical field/curvature even when defined in the above, very general, sense.
+In this sense, it verifies a prediction common to all approaches in which gravity is treated as a quantum field, eg, \cite{dienes1997string,rovelli2008loop,donoghue1994general}.
+Alternately, it falsifies {\em all} hybrid theories of quantum sources in a state $|\psi\rangle_{\mathrm{Source}}$ leading to classical gravity $G_{\mu\nu}$ (while Eq.~\eqref{3C1} is a special case of that, there could, of course, be much more general stochastic theories of the above hybrid nature~\cite{oppenheim2018post,kafri2014classical,diosi1998coupling,galley2023any}).
+We present our arguments below in favor of the view that observation of entanglement is {\em inconsistent} with gravity being a classical field/curvature even when defined in the above, very general, sense.
 We should, at once, state that such a conclusion is possible if one makes (i) an appropriate (very standard) definition of a classical field, and (ii) a minimal assumption.

 Let us first define what a classical field is.
-Namely, it is an entity with a probability distribution over fixed values (numbers) at every point in space time.
+Namely, it is an entity with a probability distribution over fixed values (numbers) at every point in space-time.
 Thus, retaining the symbol usually used for the gravitational metric, we would define a classical gravitational field as an entity defined by probabilities $P^{(j)}$ and corresponding metrics $g_{\mu,\nu}^{(j)}$: